nathonius/obsidian-trello/CONTRIBUTING.md

     4. `versions.json`
         - The matching Obsidian version should be bumped if needed.
     5. `src/constants.ts`, in the default settings value
-4. Once merged, run the production build with `npm run build`
-5. Create a new release with the following options:
+4. Once merged, create and push a new tag using the following format:
-    1. Tag should be a new tag from the main branch, exactly in the format of the version, ex: `1.2.3`.
-Do not prefix the tag with `v`.
+    - `git checkout main`
+    - `git tag -a x.y.z -m "x.y.z"`
+    - `git push --tags`
-    2. Description should be the value of the changelog for this release.
+5. A release will automatically be drafted.
+Update the description with the changelog for this release.
-    3. Add the `main.js`, `styles.css`, and `manifest.json` files to assets.
+6. Publish the release.